Valentin-Yordanov/Paint.IT.Green/README.md

 Simply write "npm run dev" in the terminal.

+IF there is no node_modules folder run "npm install" and wait fo a few seconds.
+Then run "npm run dev" again.

 <!-- 1.
 Title and Description
 Project Title: The name of your app (# Eco-Champions-Club).